JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 # Building and testing JLL packages locally

 As a package developer, you may want to test JLL packages locally, or as a binary dependency developer you may want to easily use custom binaries.
-In both cases, the new `dev` and `overrides` directory support make it easy to get complete control over the local JLL package state.
+Through a combination of `dev`'ing out the JLL package and creating an `overrides` directory, it is easy to get complete control over the local JLL package state.

 ## Overriding a prebuilt JLL package's binaries

-After running `pkg> dev LibFoo_jll`, a local JLL package will be checked out to your depot's `dev` directory, (on most installations this is `~/.julia/dev`) and by default it will make use of binaries within your depot's `artifacts` directory.
-However, if an `override` directory is present within that package directory, it will look within that directory for binaries, rather than in any artifact directory.
-There is no mixing and matching of binaries within a single JLL package; if an `override` directory is present, all products defined within that JLL package must be found within the `override` directory, none will be sourced from an artifact.
+After running `pkg> dev LibFoo_jll`, a local JLL package will be checked out to your depot's `dev` directory (on most installations this is `~/.julia/dev`) and by default the JLL package will make use of binaries within your depot's `artifacts` directory.
+If an `override` directory is present within the JLL package directory, the JLL package will look within that `override` directory for binaries, rather than in any artifact directory.
+Note that there is no mixing and matching of binaries within a single JLL package; if an `override` directory is present, all products defined within that JLL package must be found within the `override` directory, none will be sourced from an artifact.
 Dependencies (e.g. found within another JLL package) may still be loaded from their respective artifacts, so dependency JLLs must themselves be `dev`'ed and have `override` directories created with files or symlinks created within them.

-### Auto-populating `override` directory
+### Auto-populating the `override` directory

-To ease creation of an `override` directory, JLL packages now contain a `dev_jll()` function, that will ensure that a `~/.julia/dev/<jll name>` package is `dev`'ed out, and will copy the normal artifact contents into the appropriate `override` directory.
+To ease creation of an `override` directory, JLL packages contain a `dev_jll()` function, that will ensure that a `~/.julia/dev/<jll name>` package is `dev`'ed out, and will copy the normal artifact contents into the appropriate `override` directory.
 This will result in no functional difference from simply using the artifact directory, but provides a template of files that can be replaced by custom-built binaries.

+Note that this feature is rolling out to new JLL packages as they are rebuilt; if a JLL package does not have a `dev_jll()` function, [open an issue on Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/issues/new) and a new JLL version will be generated to provide the function.

 ## Building a custom JLL package locally

-When building a new version of a JLL package, if `--deploy` is passed to `build_tarballs.jl` then a JLL package will be deployed to a GitHub repository.
-(Read the documentation given by passing `--help` to a `build_tarballs.jl` script for more on `--deploy` options)  If `--deploy=local` is passed, the JLL package will still be built in the `~/.julia/dev/` directory, but it will not be uploaded anywhere.
+When building a new version of a JLL package, if `--deploy` is passed to `build_tarballs.jl` then a newly-built JLL package will be deployed to a GitHub repository.
+(Read the documentation given by passing `--help` to a `build_tarballs.jl` script for more on `--deploy` options).
+If `--deploy=local` is passed, the JLL package will still be built in the `~/.julia/dev/` directory, but it will not be uploaded anywhere.
 This is useful for local testing and validation that the built artifacts are working with your package.